OvidijusParsiunas/condition-inverter/extension/README.md

 $ npm install

 # Compile dependencies and run the project in watch mode:
-$ npm run compile:watch
+$ npm run esbuild-watch

 # To run tests
-# Navigate to the ../shared directory and install its node dependencies:
+# First navigate to the ../shared directory and install its node dependencies:
 $ npm install

-# Navigate back to the ./extension directory and run tests:
+# Navigate back to the ./extension directory and run the tests:
 $ npm run test

 # Run tests with coverage: